markmoxon/elite-source-code-bbc-micro-disc/README.md

 The failed matches are because I haven't yet converted the loader into BeebAsm source files (see the next section for details).

-### Differences between the releases
+### Differences between the variants

-You can see the differences between the releases by searching the source code for `_STH_DISC` (for features in the Stairway to Hell release) or `_IB_DISC` (for features in the Ian Bell game disc release).
+You can see the differences between the variants by searching the source code for `_STH_DISC` (for features in the Stairway to Hell variant) or `_IB_DISC` (for features in the Ian Bell game disc variant).
 There are only a few differences:

-* The Ian Bell release contains the refund bug, which has been fixed in the Stairway to Hell release
+* The Ian Bell variant contains the refund bug, which has been fixed in the Stairway to Hell variant

-* The Ian Bell release never spawns asteroids, which has been fixed in the Stairway to Hell release
+* The Ian Bell variant never spawns asteroids, which has been fixed in the Stairway to Hell variant

-* The Ian Bell release sets bit 2 of the competition flag in the commander file, while the Stairway to Hell release sets bit 5
+* The Ian Bell variant sets bit 2 of the competition flag in the commander file, while the Stairway to Hell variant sets bit 5

-In other words, the Ian Bell release is the very first release of the disc version of Elite, while the Stairway to Hell release has both bugs fixed and a bumped-up release number.
+In other words, the Ian Bell variant appears to be the very first release of the disc version of Elite, while the Stairway to Hell variant has both bugs fixed and a bumped-up number in the competition flag.

-See the [accompanying website](https://www.bbcelite.com/disc/releases.html) for a comprehensive list of differences between the releases.
+See the [accompanying website](https://www.bbcelite.com/disc/releases.html) for a comprehensive list of differences between the variants.

-Note that I have only included differences that appear in the main game code, rather than those that appear in the loaders, as these files can differ extensively between releases without affecting the game itself.
-The release on Ian Bell's personal website contains a whole load of copy protection differences when compared to the same code in the Stairway to Hell release, and it also contains two more binary files (`ELITE5` and `ELITE6`), plus a `!BOOT` file that contains even more copy protection code.
-I haven't disassembled the loader files from this release as that's a whole different rabbit hole, so if you build the Ian Bell release with `make encrypt verify`, the compiled loader binaries will not match those extracted from the original disc.
+Note that I have only included differences that appear in the main game code, rather than those that appear in the loaders, as these files can differ extensively between variants without affecting the game itself.
+The variant on Ian Bell's personal website contains a whole load of copy protection differences when compared to the same code in the Stairway to Hell variant, and it also contains two more binary files (`ELITE5` and `ELITE6`), plus a `!BOOT` file that contains even more copy protection code.
+I haven't disassembled the loader files from this variant as that's a whole different rabbit hole, so if you build the Ian Bell variant with `make encrypt verify`, the compiled loader binaries will not match those extracted from the original disc.
 The main binaries will match, however, which is the interesting part from a digital archaeology perspective, as that's where the bug fixes live.

 ---